 If you click through to Taste of Prague’s article on the best vetrnik in Prague, you’ll see that they conducted their taste test here at EMA Espresso Bar.

 We had espresso, affogato, and a cinnamon roll.
 Their pastries are laid out on the counter so I believe what’s available changes daily.
 Everything was good.

 EMA Espresso Bar is located in the New Town.
 It’s a bright space with big tables so if you need to get some work done, then this is a great place to go.

 Address: Na Florenci 1420/3, 110 00 Nové Město, Czechia

 Expect to Pay: At least CZK 50 for a cup of coffee

-As beautiful as the Old Town is, it’s also very touristy.
-Which is why it was important for us to do plenty of research beforehand so we wouldn’t wind up at any tourist traps.
+As beautiful as the Old Town is, it’s also very touristy, which is why we did plenty of research to find some of the best restaurants in Prague.
+We didn’t want to wind up at any tourist traps!

 We enjoyed a decently well-rounded and satisfying introduction to Prague food, but as always, one visit barely scratches the surface.
 I’m happy with the food we experienced but we did miss out on a few dishes.

 The chlebicky at Bistro Sisters eluded us as did svickova, the Czech national dish of spiced sirloin steak boiled with double cream.
-We enjoyed bread and potato dumplings but we missed out on fruit dumplings, the non-savory version of knedliky.
+We enjoyed bread and potato dumplings but we missed out on fruit dumplings which is the non-savory version of knedliky.